Attempted assassination of Andy Warhol: Background

-Accounts of Solanas prior to shooting
+Accounts of Solanas before the shooting

 According to an unquoted source in The Outlaw Bible of American Literature, on June 3, 1968, at 9:00 am, Solanas reportedly arrived at the Hotel Chelsea and asked for Girodias at the desk, only to be told he was gone for the weekend.
 She remained at the hotel for three hours before heading to the Grove Press, where she asked for Barney Rosset, who was also not available.
-In her 2014 biography of Solanas, Breanne Fahs argues that it is unlikely that she appeared at the Hotel Chelsea looking for Girodias, speculating that Girodias may have fabricated the account in order to boost sales for the SCUM Manifesto, which he had published.
+In her 2014 biography of Solanas, Breanne Fahs argues that it is unlikely that she appeared at the Hotel Chelsea looking for Girodias, speculating that he may have fabricated the account in order to boost sales for the SCUM Manifesto, which he had published after the assassination attempt.